tum-gis/citydb-3dtiler/readme.md

 docker pull ghcr.io/tum-gis/citydb-3dtiler:0.9
 ```

-6. Decide to which one of the following scenario best fits to your desire and replace the parameters given between the "<" and ">" characters.
+6. Decide which of the following scenarios best suits your needs and modify the parameters in the tag style (<>).

-You would like to ...
+You would like ...

   6.1.
-(Sin) create a **single** tilesets by considering every available object in 3DCityDB.
+(Sin) to create a **single** tileset, taking into account all features available in 3DCityDB.

   <details>
   <summary>Advise command for PowerShell</summary>